-Ref Conformance with the Standard Y Р N Evidence Is the input of senior management and the board considered in the risk assessment process?
-Y The Corporate Director of Resources (Section 151 Officer) undertakes the risk assessment along with the Management Team and the Chairman of the Audit Committee.
-The strategic risks are reported to Audit Committee in May.
+Ref Conformance with the Standard Y Р N Evidence (CAE) activities is listed separately on the audit plan.
+Is the input of senior management and the board considered in the risk assessment process?
+Y Senior Management input is requested when drafting the audit plan.
+It is then submitted to the Audit Committee and which point their input is also requested.
 Does the CAE identify and consider the expectations of senior management, the board and other stakeholders for internal audit opinion and any other conclusions?
 Y The annual audit report is scrutinised by the Corporate Director of Resources (S151 Officer) and is also presented to the Audit Committee for consideration.
 The document would be amended accordingly, recognising comments made, recommendations, changes etc. In regards to audit report opinions, the overall opinions are based on the findings of each audit, which are graded using a set framework.
 Auditees can challenge the audit opinion and provide reasons in support of why they think the opinion should be changed.
 This will be done at the draft stage of the reporting process.
-Does the CAE take into consideration any proposed consulting engagement's potential to improve the management of risks, to add value and to improve the organisation's operations before accepting them?
-N/A N/A N/A There are no such engagements undertaken presently.
+Does the CAE take into consideration any proposed consulting engagement's potential to improve the management of risks, to N/A N/A N/A There are no such engagements undertaken presently.